 a.
 The MBS User Service Announcement is made available for unicast retrieval by the MBSF Client at reference point MBS-5.

 b.
+The MBS User Service Announcement is made available to the MBSTF via reference point Nmb2 for ingest using the Nmbstf_MBSUserServiceAnnouncement_Create service operation as described in clauses 7.3.1 and 7.3.3.
+Depending on the object acquisition method configured for the intended MBS Distribution Session, the MBS User Service Announcement is either pulled from the MBSF by the MBSTF or pushed to the MBSTF by the MBSF.

-The MBS User Service Announcement is made available via a suitable multicast/broadcast Session Announcement Channel at reference point MBS-4-MC . .
+As a result, the MBS User Service Announcement is delivered repeatedly via a suitable MBS Distribution Session at reference point MBS-4-MC using the Object Distribution Method.
+As specified in clause 4.2.4, this may be the same MBS Distribution Session as that carrying the advertised MBS Application Service content and/or a separate and dedicated MBS Distribution Session (i.e., the MBS User Service Announcement Channel).

 c.
 The MBS User Service Announcement is passed back to the MBS Application Provider by invoking the Nmbsf_MBSUserDataIngestSession_StatusNotify callback service operation at reference point Nmb10 (or Nmb5+N33, if invoked via the NEF).